Tim Redding

-Timothy James Redding (born February 12, 1978) is an American former professional baseball pitcher and more recently the pitching coach for the Hagerstown Suns.
-He pitched for the Houston Astros, San Diego Padres, Washington Nationals, New York Yankees, and New York Mets, organizations in MLB.
+Timothy James Redding (born February 12, 1978) is an American former professional baseball pitcher.
+He pitched in Major League Baseball (MLB) for the Houston Astros, San Diego Padres, Washington Nationals, New York Yankees, and New York Mets.

 Early years

 Redding was born in Rochester, New York.
 He graduated from Churchville-Chili Senior High School, then played college baseball at Monroe Community College.
 He is a grandnephew of actress Joyce Randolph, best known for playing Trixie Norton on The Honeymooners.

 Playing career

 1997–2004: Houston Astros

-In the 1997 Major League Baseball Draft Redding was drafted by the Houston Astros in the 20th round (610th).
+In the 1997 Major League Baseball draft Redding was drafted by the Houston Astros in the 20th round (610th).
 In 2000, with the Kissimmee Cobras of the Florida State League, he was 12-5 with a 2.68 ERA in 24 starts and was selected as a Baseball America 2nd team Minor League All-Star, a High-A All-Star, Florida State League All-Star and Florida State League Pitcher of the Year.
 In 2001, with the Round Rock Express, he was selected as a Double-A All-Star, the Texas League Pitcher of the Year (and All-Star) and again was selected to the Baseball America 2nd team Minor League All-Stars.
 He was also recognized as the #3 prospect in the Astros system.

 He made his Major League debut on June 24, 2001 against the Cincinnati Reds, pitching six innings and allowing five earned runs.
 He recorded his first credited win on July 2 in a seven-inning start against the Milwaukee Brewers.
 He appeared in 13 games, with 9 starts in 2001, finishing 3-1 with a 5.50 ERA.
 He split 2002 between the AAA New Orleans Zephyrs and the Astros, before becoming a regular part of the Houston rotation in 2003.
 He made 32 starts that year, finishing 10-14 with a 3.68 ERA.
 In 2004, he was in 27 games, but only 17 were starts and he was 5-7 with a 5.72 ERA.